 A native East Tennessean and mostly Chicagoan, Barbara Martin is a board-certified, formerly practicing neurologist who received her BS (psychology, summa cum laude) and MD from Duke University before completing her postgraduate training (internship, residency, neuromuscular fellowship) at the Hospital of the University of Pennsylvania in Philadelphia.
 She has worked in academia, private practice, medical publishing, drug market research, and continuing medical education (CME).
-For the last 8 years, she has worked in a freelance capacity as a medical writer and physician consultant.
+Since 2008, she has worked in a freelance capacity as a medical writer and physician consultant.
 She is also the author of Elixir: The American Tragedy of a Deadly Drug.
 Get in touch with Barbara.

 The blog at pathophilia.com and bmartinmd.com (“Pathophilia”) is the blog of Barbara J. Martin, MD, and is intended primarily, but not exclusively, for physicians and similarly educated individuals who are interested in medical science, healthcare, and the pharmaceutical industry.

 The entry posts and fixed content at Pathophilia should be credited to Barbara J. Martin, MD, who strives to be factual while expressing an opinion or two.
 These opinions should be attributed solely to Barbara J. Martin, MD, and do not necessarily reflect the opinions of any of her previous, current, or future employers or clients—or anybody else, for that matter.